sigvt/vtuber-livechat-dataset/README.md

 ### Superchat

-Combining the fact that we cannot write a blank chat (except for superchat) with that we started collecting superchat details since 2021-03-14T06:23:14+09:00, chats with empty `body` before then can be treated as superchat.
+Combining the fact that we cannot write a blank chat (except for super chat) with that we started collecting super chat details since 2021-03-14T06:23:14+09:00, chats with empty `body` before then can be treated as super chat.

 ## Provenance